Dismal Swamp Land Company records, bulk circa 1660s-1860s, bulk 1810-1879

 Biographical / historical:

-The Dismal Swamp Land Company was founded by George Washington, Thomas Walker, William Nelson, Thomas Nelson, Robert Burwell, John Robinson, Fielding Lewis, Anthony Bacon, John Lyme, Samuel Gist, Robert Tucker, and William Waters.
+The Dismal Swamp Land Company, originally operated as the Dismal Swamp Company, was a Suffolk, Va., enterprise founded in 1763 by George Washington, Thomas Walker, William and Thomas Nelson, Robert Burwell, John Robinson, Fielding Lewis, Anthony Bacon, John Lyme, Samuel Gist, Robert Tucker, and William Walters.
 The number of shareholders grew as original owners divested their interests and family inherited stakes.
-The Company operated between 1763-1879 and was originally interested in agricultural pursuits (including rice cultivation), but the sale of cypress shingles and staves proved more profitable.
+The company often relied on enslaved laborers either owned by the company or its proprietors.
+Many of the enslaved workers fled with the British during the Revolutionary War.
+The company operated between 1763-1879 and was originally interested in agricultural pursuits (including rice cultivation), but the sale of cypress shingles and staves proved more profitable.
+Reincorporated in 1814 as the Dismal Swamp Land Company, the company became profitable through lumbering in the early 1800s.
 The company went under as a result of post-Civil War economic conditions and concurrent decrease in the shingle trade.
+It dissolved in 1879.

 Acquisition information: